kinjal18-dotcom/Cyclistic-Bike-Share-Analysis-Project/README.md

 # Cyclistic Bike-Share Analysis: Google Data Analytics Capstone Project

-Welcome to my portfolio repository for the **Cyclistic Bike-Share Case Study**, completed as the final capstone project for the **Google Data Analytics Professional Certificate**.
+The **Cyclistic Bike-Share Case Study** has been completed as the final capstone project for the **Google Data Analytics Professional Certificate**.

-This project demonstrates an end-to-end data analysis workflow—from raw data extraction and cross-quarter schema alignment in Google BigQuery to visual storytelling and strategic recommendations in Tableau.
+This project demonstrates an end-to-end data analysis workflow, from raw data extraction and cross-quarter schema alignment in Google BigQuery to visual storytelling and strategic recommendations in Tableau.

 ---

-## 📌 Project Overview & Business Case
+##  Project Overview & Business Case

 ### The Company
 Cyclistic is a fictional bike-share system operating in Chicago with a fleet of over 5,800 bicycles and 600 tracking stations.
 The service offers standard two-wheel bikes along with inclusive options like hand tricycles and adaptive bicycles.